iomesh/docs/docs/advanced-functions/localpv-manager.md

         ```shell
         kubectl get pvc iomesh-localpv-hostpath-pvc
         ```

       You will see the PVC in the `Pending` state because `volumeBindingMode` in its StorageClass has been configured as `WaitForFirstConsumer`.
-When this PVC is bound to a pod, the corresponding PV will be created on the node where the pod resides, and at this time, the PVC will be in the `Bound` state.
+The PVC will transition to the `Bound` state only when the PVC is bound to a pod and the corresponding PV is created on the node where the pod resides.

         ```shell
         NAME                          STATUS    VOLUME   CAPACITY   ACCESS MODES   STORAGECLASS               AGE